51 Foods That Start With U: The Unbelievable Food List!

 You can use unsweetened chocolate in all kinds of baked goods and desserts (chocolate cakes, brownies, and cookies), but will likely have to add sugar to make those desserts taste sweet!

-The charming children’s book Ugly Pie by Lisa Wheeler introduced us to a uniquely delicious sweet treat.
+The charming children’s book Ugly Pie by Lisa Wheeler introduced me to this uniquely delicious sweet treat.
 The story of ugly pie is loved by all and is especially popular during Thanksgiving.

 The story takes us on a journey with Bear, who wakes up one morning with a craving for ugly pie.
 But the only ugly thing he can find in his kitchen is some sweet molasses.
 So Bear goes on a journey to find the ugliest ingredients to make the ugliest yet most delicious pie.